irisnet/foundation/nvs/README.md

-# IRIS Foundation New Validator Support (NVS)  Program
+# IRIS Foundation New Validator jumpStart (NVS)  Program

 To encourage building a more decentralized network, IRIS Foundation would like to support up to 50 new Validators to join [IRIS Betanet](https://www.irisnet.org/mainnet) through providing 100 initial IRIS tokens to start.
 After the new validator successfully joined network.
 There would be another 300 IRIS tokens to this validator account.